 No. A tank mixer is another word used to describe an agitator.

 Unlike, pumps, a tank mixer is generally not designed to a standard.
-The exception to this is in Germany where the DIN standards are prevalent.
+The exception to this is in Germany where the DIN standards are prevalent on process reactors.
 Greater pressure fluctuations are prevalent up to pressure reversal situations.

 A mechanical seal for agitator is generally in the vapour space of a vessel so external cooling is sometimes required.

 What is a Mixer Seal?